kylefmohr/pysky/README.md

 bsky.create_post(post=post)

-# Create a post and give it an optional unique key that can be used
+# Create a post and give it an optional unique key that can
-# to create replies to it
+# be used to create replies
 posts = [
     pysky.Post("Original post", client_unique_key="readme-12345"),
     pysky.Post("Reply post", client_unique_key="readme-67890",